huang-macro/pdsnd_github/README.md

 ### Files used
 Three CSV files containing the bikeshare data for three cities.

+### Files created
+A .py file was created based on the template provided by the course.

 ### Credits
 All code was written by the student, based on the course materials and online open resources such as StackOverflow.